• Skip to primary navigation

 • Bathrooms - Clean and declutter under cabinets and linen closets.
 Add frequently used items to a decorated bin with a lid.
 Clear out any clutter from a vanity.
 They may check your bathroom drawers.

-• Memorabilia - this area can be tough for people to declutter.
-Allocated a few weekends to get through things you want to declutter.
-If you have issues getting rid of something, take a photo of it and then donate it.
+• Memorabilia—This area can be tough for people to declutter.
+Allocate a few weekends to get through things you want to declutter.
+If you have issues getting rid of something, take a photo and then donate it.
 You will always have the memories when you take a photo.

 2 Months before you move, go through the following areas: